-I chose to use an oscillating saw (multi-saw) to remove the grout.
-It’s super fast at removing the grout, but I would only recommend using it if you’ve had some experience with this kind of tool.
+You can also use an oscillating saw (multi-saw) or a Dremel (or equivalent) to remove the grout.
+Both of these methods are pretty darn fast at removing grout, but I wouldn’t recommend using them unless you’ve had some experience with this kind of tool.

-Step 4 – Clean out Notches and Dry Fit
+Step 4 – Clean Notches & Dry Fit

 After grout removal, be sure to clean out the install notches thoroughly.
 I generally use my shop vac to make sure there is no debris left, and to keep any dust out of the air.

 It’s also a good idea to look into the notches to make sure they are clear of debris.
 If it’s clear, you should do a quick “dry fit” so you can see it slide into each of the notches.

 Always insert the right install leg first and ensure it sinks into the notch at least 1/4″.
 You can also draw a pencil mark on the install leg, or apply a strip of masking tape at the 1/4″ depth mark, to ensure that the shelf is seated properly into the notch.

 There is an angle cut out of the leading edge of the left install leg, so it can easily swing into place after the right leg is placed.
 You’ll know that the left leg is seated properly when the angled section disappears just below the surface.

 If the shelf inserts properly into both notches, remove it again temporarily so you can do a final cleaning, and apply the silicon.

 It’s also a good idea to wipe any dust off the tile face above and below the install notches.
 This will ensure the silicon adheres well to the tile above and below the shelf.

 Step 5 – Apply Silicon, Install Shelf